-You probably can tell now that I think the answer to each question on the previous page's quiz is false.
+You can probably tell by now that I think the answers to each question on the previous page's quiz are false.

 The Indwelling & Sealing of the Spirit (Rom.
 8)

 - I. Confusion: All or Part at Salvation? - A. Sometimes Christians pray that they will receive the Spirit at some point after salvation. - 1.
 The reception of the Spirit came after salvation in some passages in Scripture: